 If you want just one culture and nothing else from our store, you will find the amount below which includes shipping, the less expensive way to go.
 Cannot use this option to Canada.
+Cultures are NOT guaranteed to arrive alive.

 Our cultures will contain a few ounces of medium loaded with worms.
 The advantages of microworms over brine shrimp is that they are smaller, live much longer in freshwater, cost almost nothing to buy and raise, can be gut-loaded before feeding them to your fish and will not introduce any fish disease.